joshua-dean/dotfiles/README.md

 I exclude corporate logic as this is a personal repo.
-Certain dotfiles get named accordingly (e.g. with prefix `.personal_`), so they can be included/imported on non-personal machines, _if allowed_.
+Certain dotfiles get named accordingly (e.g. with prefix `.personal_`), so they can be included/imported on non-personal machines, if possible.

 It might be useful to put some of these files in their own folder hierarchy.